9:00 AM – 11:30 PM:

 The front desk of Village Clubhouse is staffed 24/7 and emergency calls should be made to that desk (215 443 3801).

 Clubhouse 2 (Liberty Commons Clubhouse /LC) houses a day spa; our Performing Arts Center (theatre); a Catering Room for special events; and the Club Room, a large room used for meetings, exercise classes, etc. Our closed circuit television station (ACTV) is also housed there as well as our resident-run library.
 The Treasure Chest Furniture Store (managed by residents) is there, too, and Physical Therapy is on the same floor (terrace level).
-In addition, offices for our Pastoral Ministries and Social Work managers (both part of the Resident Life Department) are on the first floor, as are our Philanthrophy offices.
+Pastoral Ministries, Philanthropy and Resident Life managers have offices, in this clubhouse.
 Signatures Restaurant is on the second floor.

-Clubhouse 3 (Keystone Clubhouse /KC) is home to Horsham Square Pharmacy (our pharmacy/general store); the Multipurpose Room (a large meeting/ballroom sometimes appreviated as MPR or KCMPR); the resident-managed Treasure Chest; and two restaurants, the Garden Room and the Pub.
-There is a link to our Chapel from Keystone, although you can also reach it by a more complicated route through the second neighborhood.
+Clubhouse 3 (Keystone Clubhouse /KC) is home to our pharmacy/general store; the Multipurpose Room (a large meeting/ballroom sometimes appreviated as MPR or KCMPR); the resident-managed Treasure Chest; and two restaurants, the Garden Room and the Pub.
+There is a link to our Chapel from Keystone, and you can also reach it by a more complicated route through the second neighborhood.

 In each clubhouse you will find: